mnagaso/workshop_scoped_2024_specfem3d_globe/README.md

 --> [Running this example on Frontera](#a-running-this-example-on-frontera)
 - B. Participants who have access to the HPC/Custer with Apptainer/Singularity and compatible MPI
 --> [Running the notebook on a machine other than frontera with apptainer/singularity](#b-running-the-notebook-on-the-machine-other-than-frontera-with-apptainer-or-singularity)
-- C. Participants who don't have access to the HPC/Cluster/non-small local machine with apptainer/singularity, but with docker is installed.
+- C. Participants who don't have access to the HPC/Cluster/local machine with apptainer/singularity, but with docker is installed.
 --> [Running the notebook on a machine with docker](#c-running-the-notebook-on-a-machine-with-docker)